TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 end
 ~~~

-This solves the problem of the program crashing.
-But now there is another problem to solve.
-If you tried this, you saw a long mess that was difficult to read.
-The `legislators` that we are displaying is an array.
+The **legislators** that we are displaying is an array.
 In turn, the array is
 sending the `to_s` message to each of the objects within the array, each
 legislator.
 The output that we are seeing is the *raw* legislator object.